Shepherd’s Pie Recipe

 Notes

 To make ahead.
 Prepare the Shepherd’s Pie all the way without the final 15 minutes of baking.
-Cover well with foil or wrap and place into the refrigerator for up to 3 days.
+Cover well with foil or wrap, then place in the refrigerator for up to 3 days.
 Then, bake at 350º F to heat throughout, about 25-30 minutes.

 To store.
 Once any leftovers are cooled, store them in an airtight container in the refrigerator for up to 3 days.